Fees and funding

 Discretionary Fund (UK students only)

 Once you are a student at the Royal Conservatoire of Scotland, you may be eligible to apply for assistance from the Discretionary Fund if you find yourself experiencing financial difficulty.
 These funds are provided by the Scottish Government to help UK students who are experiencing financial difficulty which they could not have anticipated at the outset of their programme.
-Available funds are limited, so students are expected to have exhausted all other possible sources of funding such as the Student Loans Company or bank overdraft before applying for assistance.
+Available funds are limited, so students must have exhausted all other possible sources of funding such as their student loan or bank overdraft before applying for assistance.

 Childcare Fund (UK students only)